-There are many challenging, yet rewarding careers as a therapist.
-Therapy spans a broad range of specialties, but here are a few to help get a feel for what it takes to become a therapist.
+There are many challenging, yet rewarding careers for a therapist.
+Therapy spans a broad range of specialties, but here are a few to help you get a feel for what it takes to become a therapist.

 In an ever-changing and fast-paced world, working with a therapist is often one of the best choices that you can make for yourself and your own mental health.
 The field of therapy is one with an extensive range of sub-genres that work to help people with specific mental health needs.
 For example, there are addiction therapists, psychologists and play therapy, and this does not even scratch the surface of the different types of therapies available.

 Regardless of the type of therapy, the underlying purpose of any therapist is to

 - Improve the overall lives of their patients

 - To help their patients develop better cognitive and emotional skills

 - To help their patient reduce symptoms of mental illness